-- 1. Gross or persistent Contract violations and/or failure to promptly and properly remedy Contract violations by the Purchaser pursuant to the terms of this Contract shall be grounds for termination of the Contract by the State. - 2.
+- Gross or persistent contract violations and/or failure to promptly and properly remedy contract violations by the Purchaser pursuant to the terms of this Contract shall be grounds for termination of the Contract by the State. - 2.
 If this Contract is terminated by the State, the Administrator shall immediately notify the Purchaser of the termination and the reasons for it by certified mail.
 Such notice shall describe in what respects the Contract has been breached, the means, if any, by which the breach can be remedied and the consequences of such termination.
-The Contract shall be terminated 18 days from the date the notice is mailed to the Purchaser at the address stated in this Contract. - 3.
-Upon receipt of the notice of termination the Purchaser shall immediately cease all operations pursuant to and permitted by the Contract until the termination is resolved as provided pursuant to this Section of the Contract, Section IV.B.
+The Contract shall be terminated 18 days from the date the notice is mailed to the Purchaser at the address stated in this Contract.

+- 3. Upon receipt of the notice of termination the Purchaser shall immediately cease all operations pursuant to and permitted by the contract until the termination is resolved as provided pursuant to this Section of the Contract, Section IV.B.
 TERMINATION. - 4.
-If the Contract is reinstated the Purchaser will not be penalized for any delays that resulted from the appeal. - 5.
-If the Contract is terminated for breach, it is understood that the State may refuse to accept bids or proposals submitted under 77-5-212 MCA from the Purchaser on future State timber sales and permits for a minimum period of 2 years.
+The Purchaser has 18 days after mailing of the notice of termination within which to file with the State a notice of appeal for a hearing before the Board of Land Commissioners or its appointee.
+If a timely notice of appeal is filed, the Contract remains in effect until the decision of the Board, but any suspension order shall remain in effect in the interim.
+The Board or its appointee shall conduct an informal open hearing to determine whether the Contract should be reinstated. - 5.
+If the Contract is reinstated the Purchaser will not be penalized for any delays that resulted from the appeal. - 6.
+If the Contract is terminated for breach and not reinstated, it is understood that the State may refuse to accept bids or proposals submitted under 77-5-212 MCA from the Purchaser on future State timber sales and permits for a minimum period of 2 years.